eloquenza/VisHub/data-notes.md

 https://api.github.com/users/amiryeg/{orgs,subscription,followers, ...}
 ```

 Some users have a dash (or other special characters) in their name, which is not allowed as a qualifier in the GraphQL query language.
-These have been manually removed.
+These have been manually removed and have been manually readded in the resulting JSON (because these were only 14 entries and creating a program/regex for this would have taken longer).
 The valid qualifier identifier follow most programming languages conventions (i.e. variable naming in Java for example) and such I will not list these rules here.

 [1]: <https://www.gharchive.org/> "GHArchive"
 [2]: <https://developers.google.com/bigquery/> "Google BigQuery"